 - Procurement planning including stock strategy and order proposal system

-- Sales and implementation planning (2014 plan)
+- Sales and implementation planning

-- Resources planning (2014 plan)
+- Resources planning

-Demand-based planning is done at national level.
+Demand-based planning is done at a national level.
 Members of the PUMA planning team have all the information they need, in compressed form.
 They can check general targets from the upstream merchandise planning at any time.

 Suggested values for new items are calculated based on pre-generated article clusters.
 This eliminates the need for time-consuming searches and mapping reference articles.
 The planner just has to rate the difference between the A (better), B (same) or C (worse) clusters to get a reliable suggested value.

 Getting early and continuously updated information from the demand forecasts is crucial to the procurement planning team.
 Most importantly, this information is used to estimate the necessary production resources and material requirements, which need to be blocked well in advance with the appropriate suppliers.
 But the continuous forecast updates also mean the company can automatically adapt to any potential changes in the market demand situation.
 In the course of time, the requirements get more defined and exact orders must be made.
 To do this, Puma first does a size break-down on the amounts which were until now planned without any size specifications.
 This is based on the cluster-specific size patterns calculated in the IPS.

 Using up-to-date data such as available stock, pending supplier orders and pending sales orders, the BOARD platform determines the resulting net demand based on the planned gross figures.
 Based on complex computation and optimization algorithms, this is distributed on defined order dates or "order place dates" (OPD).
-The idea is to keep our order placements as even as possible over the available time period, minimizing excess and surplus stock and using production resources in the most efficient way possible.
+The idea is to keep order placements as even as possible over the available time period, minimizing excess and surplus stock and using production resources in the most efficient way possible.
 At the end of this step PUMA has the order proposals, which are sent separately according to their category – "with risk" (no existing customer orders) and "no risk" (existing customer orders) – to the relevant operative systems so they can create supplier orders.

-In terms of managing and controlling the planning process, there are several ways to check the planning status centrally and in realtime.
+In terms of managing and controlling the planning process, there are several ways to check the planning status centrally and in real-time.
 The software clearly shows which countries already completed individual planning steps and the current progress status of other regions.
 This helps us adhere to the schedule, increases transparency and therefore the stability of the entire planning process.

 "Now there's only one single system to manage, and one that's extremely low maintenance thanks to the efficient BOARD solution.
 Across five continents, PUMA branches are connected by a single server in Herzogenaurach, on a system that's stable and powerful.
 Storing data on a single, central database delivers consistent data, makes our administration tasks easier and offers users options that weren't technically feasible until now", explains Kurt Walther, IT Manager at PUMA.

 "Until now we weren't responding quickly enough to trends and changes in demand.
 The lack of integration of our systems led to ongoing efficiency losses along the entire supply chain.
-With the new planning solution, we have significantly increased the accu-racy and speed of our forecasting, and are now in the position to continuously balance supply and demand.
+With the new planning solution, we have significantly increased the accuracy and speed of our forecasting, and are now in the position to continuously balance supply and demand.
 The combination of tools we used to work with would never have given us the level of detail we are enjoying in our planning today.
 Our BOARD-based Integrated Planning Solution gives us a clear competitive edge."